Antonini333/Backend-Dental-App/README.md

 ## What is DentalClinicAppointments ❓

-### DentalClinicAppointments is, for now, the backend part of an application made for users of a dental clinic, where they can manage his appointments  📑
+### DentalClinicAppointments is, for now, the backend part of an application made for users of a dental clinic, where they can manage his appointments.  📑

+### Edit: Now you can download the front-end part at https://github.com/Antonini333/frontend-dental-app

 ## 🔧🔧 Technologies: